 At best, TFA should develop a program to send teacher aides into the field for two years to work with real teachers.
 Then if they decide that teaching is a career for them, they can return to school to get adequate degrees.
 They should never be in charge of a classroom, let alone in an education policy-making position.
 Nor should they teach in classrooms in underserved schools where qualified teachers are critical to student success.

 The other concern is the corporatization of public schools.
 Laurene Powell Jobs recently came under criticism by President Trump for giving the Biden campaign $500K.
 It’s not against the law, but one report mentioned Jobs as a possible replacement for Betsy DeVos in a Biden administration.
 She has sought to transform public education, to privatize it.
 She is not a teacher and has not taught in a classroom.
 She has no education degree.

 If the Biden administration puts Jobs in the role of education secretary or lets her make the education secretary placement, the Democratic party will be no better than the Republicans when it comes to education and their commitment to democratic public schools.
 It will be similar to Betsy DeVos buying her way into controlling how public schools run or end in America.
 If this or a similar scenario plays out in a Biden/Harris administration, we can kiss our public schools and the professional role of teacher good-bye.

-We need a real educator and a black woman in this role.
+We need a real educator and a female person of color in this role.
 The stakes are higher than ever before!

 Here are a few of the issues the next education secretary will face: